dallaylaen/potracheno/share/help/lostpass.md

 Password recovery

+Unfortunately, password recovery is not completely automated yet.

+Please use [/auth/setpass](/auth/setpass) to request a password reset.
-Unfortunately, right now there is no automatic password recovery in *Potracheno*.
-However, you can ask the tool admin to execute the following script from the directory where it's installed:
+Then ask admin to execute the script

-<code>./bin/lostpass.pl your_name temp_password</code>

-Please [change this password](/edit_user) as soon as you can log back in.
+<code>./bin/potracheno-lostpass.pl <your potracheno url></code>

+and send the recovery link to you.

 Go back to [login page](/login).